The secure CJSM email is:

 - AK v The Secretary of State for the Home Department: appeal allowed on asylum (imputed political opinion) and human rights grounds (suicide risk under Article 3 ECHR) of victim of torture from Cote D’Ivoire following successful appeal to the Upper Tribunal;

-- The Queen (on the application of) SA v The Secretary of State for the Home Department: successful judicial review application involving fresh claims and Article 8 ECHR);
+- R (on the application of) SA v The Secretary of State for the Home Department: successful judicial review application involving fresh claims and Article 8 ECHR);

 - DS v The Secretary of State for the Home Department: decision to deport found contrary to rights under Article 8 ECHR.